-|Issue||Explanation of how the token seed files relate to when tokens go into next tokencode mode|
+|Issue||This article provides an explanation of how token seed files relate to when tokens go into next tokencode mode|

-Customer does not know why his token is going into next tokencode mode
+Customer does not know why his token is going into next tokencode mode.

-At any of these stages there can be a delay, so in order to explain why a token went into next token code mode we need the following times:
+At any of these stages, there can be a delay, so in order to explain why a token went into next tokencode mode we need the following times:

 If you look at the token seed file header then you will see: